xxulab/xxulab.github.io/index.md

-# Welcome to xuxj research page
+# Welcome to the xuxj lab

 ----- Seriousness is an attitude -----